kliment-olechnovic/voronota/resources/texts/intro.markdown

 [Voronota-JS](./expansion_js/index.html) expansion is located in the 'expansion_js' subdirectory of the Voronota package.

+Voronota-JS provides a way to write JavaScript scripts for the comprehensive analysis of macromolecular structures, including the Voronoi tesselation-based analysis.
+Currently, the Voronota-JS package contains several executables:

+ * "voronota-js" - core engine that executes JavaScript scripts.
+ * "voronota-js-voromqa" - wrapper to a voronota-js program for computing VoroMQA scores, both old and new (developed for CASP14).
+ * "voronota-js-membrane-voromqa" - wrapper to a voronota-js program for the VoroMQA-based analysis and assessment of membrane protein structural models.
+ * "voronota-js-ifeatures-voromqa" - wrapper to a voronota-js program for the computation of multiple VoroMQA-based features of protein-protein complexes.
+ * "voronota-js-fast-iface-voromqa" - wrapper to a voronota-js program for the very fast computation of the inter-chain interface VoroMQA energy.
+ * "voronota-js-fast-iface-cadscore" - wrapper to a voronota-js program for the very fast computation of the inter-chain interface CAD-score.
+ * "voronota-js-fast-iface-cadscore-matrix" - wrapper to a voronota-js program for the very fast computation of the inter-chain interface CAD-score matrix.
+ * "voronota-js-fast-iface-data-graph" - wrapper to a voronota-js program for the computation of interface graphs used by the VoroIF-GNN method.
+ * "voronota-js-voroif-gnn" - wrapper to a voronota-js program and GNN inference scripts that run the VoroIF-GNN method for scoring models of protein-protein complexes (developed for CASP15).
+ * "voronota-js-ligand-cadscore" - wrapper to a voronota-js program for the computation of protein-ligand variation of CAD-score (developed to analyze protein-ligand models from CASP15).

 ## Voronota-GL

 [Voronota-GL](./expansion_gl/index.html) expansion is located in the 'expansion_gl' subdirectory of the Voronota package

+Voronota-GL is a visual tool for the comprehensive interactive analysis of macromolecular structures, including the Voronoi tesselation-based analysis.

 # Getting the latest version